squirrellovespie/DiagnoSAGE/README.md

 ## Project Setup

-To use the Healthcare Assistant Chatbot locally, follow these steps:
+To use the DiagnoSAGE locally, follow these steps:

 1. Clone the repository:
 ```